01 February 2022

 We live in precarious times.
 Many critical challenges – among them climate change, fragile global economies and rising populations – are becoming ever more pressing.
 Such challenges are inextricably linked to our built environment and the way its supporting industries function and perform.
 Addressing these issues now is essential to ensuring stability, comfort and safety for future generations.

 The good news is that many of the necessary solutions to these challenges are being developed or already exist.
-If organisations are able to embrace and apply them, technology and new ways of working can deliver a more effective, efficient built environment.
+If organizations are able to embrace and apply them, technology and new ways of working can deliver a more effective, efficient built environment.

 Improving UK infrastructure: Introducing IPA and TIP